eu2026/yogis/content/en/_index.md

 We are trying to be rather cost conscious and make the tours as affordable to join as possible.
 This is only possible with generous support from the Yogis!
-Weather it's direct financial support, offering food for touring yogis or lending a car for a few days, it all adds up in making it more affordable for everyone to join!
+Whether it's direct financial support, offering food for touring yogis or lending a car for a few days, it all adds up in making it more affordable for everyone to join!